 I changed up a traditional chocolate mousse recipe (like this class version from Martha Stewart) to a healthier chocolate mousse by making the base with Greek yogurt instead of heavy whipping cream.

 The yogurt is thick and rich and velvety on the tongue.
 Melted dark chocolate is enhanced with espresso powder and spiked with Bailey's liquor.
 The chocolate is folded into the yogurt the same way it would be folded into whipped cream.

-Bailey's Mocha Mousse
+Mocha Chocolate Mousse

-- 1/2 cup milk
+- ½ cup milk